moltenbits/growlrrr/README.md

 grrr --execute "./scripts/deploy.sh" "Ready to deploy - click to start"

 # Reactivate the originating terminal when clicked
-# For iTerm2 and Terminal.app, reactivates the specific window/tab
+# For iTerm2, Terminal.app, and Ghostty: reactivates the specific window/tab
-# For other terminals (Warp, Alacritty, kitty), activates the app
+# For other terminals (Warp, Alacritty, kitty): activates the app
-# (Window-level control requires AppleScript support, which most terminals lack)
 grrr --reactivate "Task complete - click to return"

 # Chain commands